yasir2000/openwrt-oldwiki-md/DemilitarizedZoneHowto.rst

 First make sure your vlan2 interface is up and pingable on the router.
-Next thing you could try is to hook up a PC or another Wrt to the LAN port 4 and see if you can reach it's httpd server.
+Next thing you could try is to hook up a PC or another Wrt to the LAN port 4 and see if you can reach its httpd server.

 That's it.
 Have fun!